Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

     `$ aws s3 rb s3://seagatebuckettest`

-### 1.5 Test a specific MOTR Version using CORX-S3 Server
+### 1.5 Test a Specific MOTR Version using CORX-S3 Server

 Let's say there is a version change in the Motr repository, and you want to skip re-installing the S3 Server.
 You can do so by using specific Motr commits and test the same on your S3 Server.